rackslab/hpck.it/README.md

-# hpck.it: software for HPC infrastructures
+# HPCk.it: software for HPC infrastructures

 ## Description

-This Git repository contains packages definitions and packaging code for software published in hpck.it packages repositories.
+This Git repository contains packages definitions and packaging code for software published in HPCk.it packages repositories.
 It is meant to be used as an input source for [Fatbuildr](https://github.com/rackslab/fatbuildr).

 ## Status